 The lowest salaries are given in China, India, Egypt and Nigeria with $24,201, $27,052, $27,156 and $30,000 respectively.

 Apart from the certification and location, other factors that affect the increase in salary are education, level of experience and skills.

-However, it depends on your level of experience, problem-solving skills, location, education, and industry.
+That said, the salary depends on your level of experience, problem-solving skills, location, education, and industry.
 For instance, PMPs in Australia, Switzerland and the United States earn more than those in China, Germany, and UAE.

 Yes, PMP® certification is helpful in changing your job profile and industry as long as it’s in the field of project management.

 If you meet the PMP® requirements for the certification regarding the minimum hours of experience and education, you can switch between industries.
 The most important aspect is getting qualified to attend the exam and successfully passing it so that you get to enjoy all the benefits the PMP® certification offers.
 You can soar higher in your industry and even change career lanes.

 Program Management Office (PMO) job profile describes the responsibilities of PMO as follows:

 The PMBOK® Guide stands for Project Management Body of Knowledge.
 It is a guide that contains the processes, best practices, terminologies and acceptable guidelines in the project management field.

 The PMBOK® Guide is normally updated within 4-5 years to reflect new ideas, ideologies, trends and best practices in the project management industry.
 It helps project managers to create a workable standard across companies.
 The first edition was published in 1996.
 It is now on the sixth edition which was released in September 2017.